Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Discussion

 We provide results for 3 cut-offs of LSI to identify the residents to be treated using our intervention.
 Panel (a) in Table \ref{countefactuaLSImulations2} shows the estimated number of treated residents and residents whose predicted probability of graduation is below the cut-off after taking into account the cascading effect once we treat residents whose LSI is above the $90^{th}$ percentile.
-We observe that using this LSI cut-off results in treating few individuals.
-However, even this intervention on a few individuals results in moving many above the threshold once we take into account the cascading effect.
-We relax the cut-off for LSI to include more residents under treated group in panel (b) and (c) respectively.
+We observe that using this LSI cut-off results in treating a few individuals.
+However, even this intervention on a few individuals exceeds the threshold once we consider the cascading effect.
+We relax the cut-off for LSI to include more residents under the treated group in panels (b) and (c), respectively.
 LSI is highly correlated with graduation but not perfectly correlated.
 Therefore, we see the number of residents who could be finally moved above the threshold is lower for all panels in Table \ref{countefactuaLSImulations2} relative to the results in Table \ref{countefactuaLSImulations}.
-A critical lesson for the TC clinicians and policymakers is that one can compute the optimal number of residents to be nudged by comparing the additional cost of assigning a buddy to a resident with the benefit on graduation.
-As long as the additional benefits exceed the additional cost one can treat an additional resident and stop when the cost equals the benefit.
+A critical lesson for TC clinicians and policymakers is that one can compute the optimal number of residents to be nudged by comparing the additional cost of assigning a buddy to a resident with the benefit of graduation.
+As long as the additional benefits exceed the additional cost, one can treat an additional resident and stop when the cost equals the benefit.